 Ocean Protect is proud to have an advocacy program where we’ll share much needed funds with worthwhile charities.
-In 2019, we have shared $50,000 to five not-for-profits to support their collective conservation efforts.
+In 2019, we have donated $50,000 to five not-for-profits to support their collective conservation efforts.
 We’re also fundraising for them via our shop and plan to increase our financial contribution to relevant causes in parallel with business growth year-on-year.

 Causes we support:

-In addition to supporting with Keep Australia Beautiful, we have donated to Sea Turtle Foundation, Take 3, Plastic Free Foundation, Australian Seabird Rescue and Australian Association for Environmental Education NSW.
+In addition to supporting Keep Australia Beautiful, we have donated to Sea Turtle Foundation, Take 3, Plastic Free Foundation, Australian Seabird Rescue and Australian Association for Environmental Education NSW.

 Australian Seabird Rescue – http://seabirdrescue.org.au/

 Australian Seabird Rescue is a grass-roots community group with a passion for coastal wildlife rescue and conservation.